Huythanh0x/linked-blog-starter-md/Cursor.md

 I could have this with something like: `app.module`, `AndroidManifest`, ...

 #### Step 2: Getting the Most Out of Your AI Assistant
+Create a **comprehensive set of rules** for your editor and LLM to follow.
+1. Start *building something*
+2. Look out for times when the LLM (repeatedly) _doesn't meet your expectations_ and define rules for them
+3. Constantly ask the LLM to help you improve your workflow
+#### Define rules